 Young kids should let adults be responsible for taking toys away from dogs, and should leave dogs alone when they’re eating or having a chew session.

 Help your dog to be calm when kids are around by rewarding them for calm behavior: sitting, lying down, chewing on their own toys or hanging out on their own bed.
 Adult members of the family should avoid rough play with the dog, because the dog may be tempted to play in the same rough manner with children.

-Make sure your dog has a safe place to go to get away from all the commotion (a comfortable bed in another room, a crate, or an exercise pen, for example).
-Teach the kids that they are to leave the dog alone when the dog is in the safe place.
+Make sure your dog has a safe place to go to get away from all the commotion (a comfortable bed in another room, a crate, or an exercise pen).
+Teach the kids that they are to leave the dog alone when the dog is in its safe place.

 If your dog is growling or snapping at your child, you will need the help of an experienced behaviourist, someone who understand the cues and triggers for your dog’s behaviour and can help you work on the issues.

 If you have a lack of time for your dog because of a new baby, hiring a dog walker or finding a safe doggie day care are great alternatives to help burn off your dog’s excess energy and keep everyone happy.
 Kids do become more independent as they get older, and it may just be a matter of finding a new routine that works for everyone!